UdhayaShan1/AWSketch/README.md

 ### 🎨 Diagram

-- Edit and create a diagram for your project
+- Edit and create a diagram for your project with drag and drop functions.

 ![alt text](https://github.com/UdhayaShan1/AWSketch/blob/master/src/assets/screenshots/diagram_example.png)